Harkaran98/BixFinalCode/README.md

 # BixFinalCode
 Garage App - JSON CRUD using Django

-In order to test the server application, follow the steps mentioned before:
+In order to test the server application, follow the steps mentioned below:

 1. First we have to make some test cases in the tests.py file present in my project's location in Garage2/GarageApp/ which I have already done in my project.